gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - "Can you get him out?"
     - "Not alone"
   - "I gotta tell---"
-    - "No!" [agitated] "The striped one is not a friend.
+    - "No!" (agitated) "The striped one is not a friend.
 She will stop you.
 She will do bad things."
     - "But Central moves the prisoners from station to station.
 Your father is on the outskirts of Heck now, but only for a while."
-    - "Breathers cannot function for long when the air is so bad.
-He has already operated longer than most."
   - Gives her a widget
     - "This will hide you from Central, at least for a while."